50 Best Nursing Careers Based by Salary

 35. Critical Coronary Care ICU Nurse

-What to expect: As median salaries mentioned in this listing increase, one may conclude two things.
-First, the demand is higher, and the supply less.
-Second, the stress, responsibility, and required preparation are greater than in other areas.
-Being in charge of a critical or coronary care unit demands a great deal of stamina and preparation.
 Providing optimum care in situations that involve life and death decisions is part of the oversight.
 Still, just as important is making certain that all areas are fully functional, from technology to sustain life to technology to document all that is taking place.
-As a team leader, you will need at least five years of experience and advanced study to head up this unit.
+As team leaders, critical care nurses need at least five years of experience and advanced study to head up this unit.
 Wise judgment and knowing when to be flexible and when to draw a firm line will help you be successful as a CCU head nurse.

 Median salary: $94,200